SJWeymouth/website/content/authors/admin/_index.md

 - Visitors
 ---

-Stephen Weymouth is the Dewey Awad Fellow at the McDonough School of Business.
+Stephen Weymouth is the Dewey Awad Fellow at Georgetown University's McDonough School of Business.
 His research focuses on political responses to globalization and technological change.
 He teaches courses on international business, nonmarket strategy, and the implications of artificial intelligence for business and society.